 8. Meconium aspiration syndrome

-Reflux happens when the muscle at the end of the esophagus is loose or opens up when not needed.
+Reflux happens when the muscle at the end of the esophagusiXAlso called a food pipe, it is a hollow organ through which food and water pass from the throat to the stomach. is loose or opens up when not needed.
 It may cause food and stomach acids to flow upward to the throat, irritating the airways along the way.
 Severe or persistent reflux may lead to breathing problems in babies, causing signs such as gasping (11).

 10. Dry air

 Some babies may gasp when the ambient air is dry.
 In such cases, the baby will be healthy and will not show any sign of disease or distress.
 Gasping due to dry air can be easily avoided by installing a cold-mist humidifier in a baby’s room.

 Besides these, a congenital structural heart defect or a heart murmur may lead to symptoms such as rapid breathing or gasping for air, trouble while feeding, and cyanosis (a blue tint to lips and skin) (12) (13).
 Sepsis is an extreme body reaction to an infection, which can also cause breathing difficulties, such as rapid breathing, shortness of breath, and gasping for air, along with other symptoms, such as a fast heart rate, fever, and nausea (14).